mjbuckley/risk-dice-roller/notes.md

+### Scroll To Top

+React Router does not automatically scroll new routes to the top of the page.
+To fix this, I wrap every route in a ScrollToTop component that compares current location to previous location on update and scrolls to the top as needed.

 ### Running Site Locally

 Running the site locally using ```npm start``` works fine.
 However, running the built site locally using serve has issues.
 To simulate how GitHub pages works, you would run ```serve build``` (note that CRA user guide says ```serve -s build```, but this is to simulate servers that are able to redirect all requests to index.html, but ghpages doesn't, hence the dropped -s).
 However, because GitHub serves from a subdirectory, the paths for all the cs and js is prefixed with that url and therefore they don't load properly when running build locally.
 There is probably a setting in serve to get around this, but just noting to be aware of.
 Also, you can always temporarily remove the homepage section from package.json and everything works fine.